Tuesday, 15 November 2022

 The chess library of J.W.
 Rimington Wilson, who died in 1877, was thereafter maintained and added to by his son R.H.
 Rimington Wilson.
 After the latter's death, the library, which also included sporting and general books, was auctioned by Sotheby & Co. in London in February 1928.
 The 469 lots, consisting of around 2,300 books, realised approximately £10,000, although over half of this was for one item; a manuscript translation of Vida's Game of Chess said to be in the hand of Oliver Goldsmith*.

-The London book dealing firm of Bernard Quaritch acquired the great majority of the lots at the Sotheby auction and subsequently offered the sporting and gaming books in their catalogue No. 415 issued in April 1928.
+The London book sellers Bernard Quaritch acquired the great majority of the lots at the Sotheby auction and subsequently offered the sporting and gaming books in their catalogue No. 415 issued in April 1928.
 The chess books were offered individually in their catalogue No. 428 issued in October 1929.
 A total of 1,657 items are listed, frequently with useful annotations.

 Availability: Many libraries have a copy including KB, CPL, and London Library.